qubist/pupa/README.md

     └── styles.css
 ```

-Inside, there are two directories, `larva/` and `imago/`.
+Inside, there are two directories, `larva/` and `imago/` and an options file.
 Text files for entries,
-plus a homepage file and an options file live in `larva/`.
+plus a homepage file live in `larva/`.
 Running Pupate
 generates a site in `imago/`.
 (The location where the site is generated can also
 be customized.)